Architect: Safdie Architects /// Completion: 2011

 Initially founded as the “Town of Kansas” in 1838, Kansas City, Missouri has gained a reputation for being the heart of the Midwest.
 Currently, the metropolitan population is more than 450,000 but taking into account the entire metropolitan area and being a sister city to Kansas City, Kansas, separated only by the Missouri River, it seems much larger.

-Over the years, Kansas City has gained a reputation for many things but in particular, incredible jazz, beautiful Paris-like fountains, mouth-watering barbecue, professional sports, unique architecture, and the Fine and Performing Arts, with the latter showing the true heart and soul of city.
+Over the years, Kansas City has gained a reputation for many things but in particular, incredible jazz, beautiful Paris-like fountains, mouth-watering barbecue, professional sports, unique architecture, and the Fine and Performing Arts, with the latter showing the true heart and soul of city, and with the likes of development companies similar to Hunt Midwest and more, it’s only to seem to want to carry that reputation forward into the future.
 Locals and tourists alike enjoy everything that Kansas City has to offer but the combination of Fine and Performing Arts with architecture is one of the most captivating.
 If you’d like to put on your own perfoming arts event, take a look at how kansas city event rentals could help you.

 Top Fine and Performing Arts Attractions